-Uses Of The VBA If Else Statement
+Uses of the VBA If Else Statement

 The VBA If Else statement allows you to set up “gates” that only activate or open when a certain criterion is met.
 If the criteria are not met, a VBA macro will simply skip over that portion of code.
-In financial modelling, this may be useful for creating a macro that only runs when a net income cell is positive, for example, or if a stock price exceeds a certain limit.
+In financial modeling, this may be useful for creating a macro that only runs when a net income cell is positive, for example, or if a stock price exceeds a certain limit.

 Because of the structure of the If statement and the ability to set different code depending on the value in the criteria, the If statement is also great for creating reactive macros that perform differently based on the situation.
 For example, a macro can be written for different cases of a valuation.
-An if statement can be used to perform a different action if the valuation follows the base case, the downside, or the upside.
+An If statement can be used to perform a different action when the valuation follows the base case, the downside, or the upside.

 If statements can also be used in conjunction with loops.
 In other words, If statements can contain loops that repeat a certain process.
-On the other hand, loops can also contain If statements, and will only perform that part of the loop if the stated criteria are met.
+On the other hand, loops can also contain If statements, and will only perform that part of the loop when the stated criteria are met.

 Learn more about VBA

 Thank you for reading this CFI guide to VBA If Else statements.
-To learn more, explore these additional resources below:
+To learn more, explore these additional CFI resources below: